Freshman SOAR FAQ

-Freshman SOAR sessions take place on the following dates:
+The new student SOAR programs will take place on the following dates:

 What happens at SOAR?

-At SOAR, you will take placement exams, register for classes, be introduced to services and resources available on campus, discover opportunities for involvement, and be welcomed into the Dominican University community.
+At SOAR, you will take assessment tests, register for classes, be introduced to services and resources available on campus, discover opportunities for involvement, and be welcomed into the Dominican University community.

 How do I register for SOAR?